SpaceCowboy100/cs100HW4/README.md

 We have just added two variables in our `Makefile`.
 The first variable is `FLAGS`, which is set to the flags we want to compile specified source code with, `-Wall -Werror`.
 The second variable is `STD`, which allows us to compile our source code with the `c++11` standard.
-Although setting variables may seem redundant for such a simple example, in larger projects you can change the values of your variables once instead of changing every single occurance throughout the `Makefile`.
+Although setting variables may seem redundant for such a simple example, in larger projects you can change the values of your variables once instead of changing every single occurrence throughout the `Makefile`.
 We add `iterator.cpp` to the `all` target, and compile it with the `c++11` standard and specified flags by using the variables we declared.
 We have now created two new targets, `hello` and `iterator`.
 Let's test our updated `Makefile`, compiling only the `iterator` target.